wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Train multiple different models on the data.
 The overall prediction is

-* the average predictions, for a regressor, or
+ * the average prediction, for a regressor, or
  * the plurality choice, for a classifier (fraction of models is probability).

+Note: ask why probability is important

 ---